 Our results suggest that in extreme conditions, altruism is favoured.
 When stress is frequent, selfishness is favoured.
 This makes sense in the context of the model as at both extremes, resource sharing has a clear benefit.
 In harsh environments, sharing resources acts as a safety mechanism.
 Helping a household now means they might reciprocate in the future.
 In environments with no stress, there is no harm in sharing resources because there's no risk you may not have access to more resources in the future.
-These results are also supported in literature where is has been argued that resource sharing may be reduced after a stress period and that frequent stress may cause selfish behaviour to emerge [9].
+These results are also supported in literature where it has been argued that resource sharing may be reduced after a stress period and that frequent stress may cause selfish behaviour to emerge [9].

 Furthermore, our results not only show the emergence of social stratification by way of differing resource trading preferences amongst peers and subordinates, they also suggest that there is an optimal range under which this stratification can occur.
-This is clearly demonstrated in Figure 6a where it can be seen that the magnitude of this stratification decreases for f > 40.
-While our experiments were not explicitly designed to test for such a relationship, we believe that the degree of stratification exhibited by a society is related to its ability to maintain logistic growth while still being affected by environmental stress.
-This relationship is shown in Figure 7 where it can be seen that for scenarios 16F through 40F's populations maintain logistic growth while showing clear susceptibility to environmental stress.
-These are also the scenarios that exhibited the greatest degree of stratification supporting our claim.
-From a historical perspective, some neolithic societies maintained a two-stage logistic-like growth curve [22] despite environmental stress, and in the case of Tell Halula in the Middle Euphrates, there is a clear emergence of social classes [23].
-This is a region which received frequent environmental stress and, while only indirectly attributed in literature, the presence of both a social class and frequent environmental stress further supports our theory.
+This is clearly demonstrated in Figure 6 where it can be seen that the magnitude of this stratification decreases for f > 40.
+While our experiments were not explicitly designed to test for such a relationship, we believe that the degree of stratification exhibited by a society is related to its ability to maintain logistic growth while still being affected by environmental stress (See Supplementary Materials1 for additional figures supporting this claim).
+From a historical perspective, some neolithic societies maintained a two-stage logistic-like growth curve [22] despite environmental stress, and in the case of Tell Halula in the Middle Euphrates, there is a clear emergence of social classes.
+This is a region which received frequent environmental stress and, while only indirectly attributed in literature, the presence of both a social class and frequent environmental stress further supports our theory [23].